Dalmatia Tower: Technical information

 The building is served by eight elevators.
-Four elevators serves floors 1 to 15 where the office space is located and the remaining four elevators serves floors 16 to 27.
-This space is occupied by Courtyard by Marriott hotel except the top floor which features a sky bar with an observation deck.
+Four elevators serve floors 3 to 15 where the office space is located and the remaining four elevators serve floors 1, 2 and 16 to 27.
+This space is occupied by AC Hotels by Marriott hotel, with the restaurant occupying the first floor, the congress centre occupying the second floor, spa, pool and fitness occupying the 16th floor and the rest being used by the hotel rooms.

 History

 The building is a part of the Westgate Towers complex, which includes two skyscrapers.
 First one to be built was a 12-story, 55 meters tall, Westgate Tower A, housing the headquarters of Splitska Banka, which started construction in mid 2015 and opened in late 2016.
 Second tower was initially called Westgate Tower B, and its initial floor count was 17 with a height of 75 meters.
 Construction started in late 2016, however, upon reaching the 17th floor the work was halted for six months until the developer acquired the new building permit allowing the erection of additional 10 floors, now totaling 27.
 The work on the tower resumed in mid 2018.
 In late 2017 Westgate project received an International Property Award for the best office high-rise in Europe.
-Construction was completed in 2022.
+Construction was completed in 2023.